 To excel in merchant services sales, a sales agent must actively cultivate the art of listening, which helps them learn about the business owner’s pain points and unmet needs.
 If the prospect is dissatisfied with their current payment processor, the sales agent should find out why.

-Maybe the company’s merchant services package doesn’t correspond to the business’ needs.
+Maybe the company’s merchant services package doesn’t correspond to the business’s needs.
 Maybe their current processing company sales rep delivered a packaged sales pitch rather than taking time to really engage the business owner in conversation.
 And finally, the sales rep didn’t bother to follow up after the sale.

 Offer flexible payment options